nmicht/algorithm-exercises/README.md

 # Algorithm Exercises

-Repository to save all the algorithms that I solve to practice, but also, some of these are incomplete.
+Repository to save all the algorithms that I solved to practice algorithms, but also all the others that I was not able to complete during my time window for this.

-## Lessons learned
+## Algorithm Lessons learned

 - [Boyer-Moore algorithm](https://en.m.wikipedia.org/wiki/Boyer%E2%80%93Moore_majority_vote_algorithm) to get the majority
 - [Bit xor](https://hackernoon.com/xor-the-magical-bit-wise-operator-24d3012ed821) to cancel same numbers
 - Most significant bit
 - [Dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming)

+## Language lessons learned
+- JavaScript sort is made for strings, for numbers is required to do a subtraction